8 Healthy Ninja Creami Recipes My Family Loves.

 • ¼ cup fresh cream

-• 2 tablespoons coconut sugar or raw sugar
+• 2 tablespoons coconut sugar or raw sugar (or use allulose if you want to make this sugar-free)

 • 1 tablespoon cream cheese